Loading...

 If multiple fields are specified, these values are tracked as one, concatenated value.
 To track multiple fields separately, use one shape per field.

-If data is received via a , you can navigate the associated data structure to select a field for tracking - for example: If data is received via a non-connector source (such as a , , or ), enter a path to the required field manually - for example:
+If data is received via a connector shape, you can navigate the associated data structure to select a field for tracking - for example: If data is received via a non-connector source (such as a manual payload, API request, or webhook), enter a path to the required field manually - for example:

-Failed payloads for exceptions are removed and are available from run logs.
+Failed payloads for exceptions are removed and are available from .

-Failed payloads for exceptions are removed and are available from run logs.
+Failed payloads for exceptions are removed and are available from .

 Use this option with care.
 When the process flow is retried, all data is processed again.
 If you have any doubt as to whether duplicate records will be handled correctly, we advise using a different action

-and manage exceptions separately (for example, add exceptions to a cache and process from there).
+and manage exceptions separately (for example, and process from there).